mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 After completing the tutorial you now have a solid understanding of the main elements of Vizro and how to bring them together to create dynamic and interactive data visualizations.

 You can find out more about the Vizro by reading the [components overview page](../user-guides/components.md).
-To gain more in-depth knowledge about the usage and configuration details of individual controls, check out the user guides dedicated to [Filters](../user-guides/filters.md), [Parameters](../user-guides/parameters.md) and [Selectors](../user-guides/selectors.md).
+To gain more in-depth knowledge about the usage and configuration details of individual controls, check out the guides dedicated to [Filters](../user-guides/filters.md), [Parameters](../user-guides/parameters.md) and [Selectors](../user-guides/selectors.md).
 If you'd like to understand more about different ways to configure the navigation of your dashboard, head to [Navigation](../user-guides/navigation.md).